AntoninaSych/docusaurus/docs/doc2.md

     - MasterCard Identity Check;

-    - Підтримує P2P-перекази;
+    - Supports P2P transfers;

-    - Підтримує роботу з сервісом MasterPass від МПС MasterCard;
+    - Supports work with MasterPass service from MasterCard MPS;

-    - Підтримує сервіс додаткової еквайрингової перевірки Look-Up;
+    - Supports the service of additional acquiring check Look-Up;

-    - Підтримує інформування по e-mail про операції як магазинів, так і клієнтів
+    - Supports e-mailing about operations of both stores and customers